meltcloud/terraform-provider-meltcloud/docs/resources/machine.md

 This resource [pre-registers](https://meltcloud.io/docs/guides/machines/intro.html#pre-register) Machines for a later boot.

-~> Be aware that changing the name will cause a new [Revision that will be applied immediately, causing a reboot the Machine](https://meltcloud.io/docs/guides/machines/intro.html#revisions).
+~> Be aware that changing the name will cause a new [Revision that will be applied immediately, causing a reboot of the Machine](https://meltcloud.io/docs/guides/machines/intro.html#revisions).

 ## Example Usage